KDE/documentation-docs-kdenlive-org/user_interface/monitors.rst

    * - |keyframe-record|
      - Add automatic keyframe

 Grab the handles to change the size of the clip.
-Holding :kbd:`Shift` to keep the aspect ratio, holding :kbd:`Ctrl` resizes in all directions equally (essentially keeping the center position in place).
+Holding :kbd:`Shift` maintains the aspect ratio, holding :kbd:`Ctrl` resizes in all directions equally (essentially keeping the center position in place).

-In the Project Monitor you can cycle trough resized clips with :kbd:`Alt+LMB`
+In the Project Monitor you can cycle trough resized clips with :kbd:`Alt+LMB`\ [1]_

 .. note:: Once such an effect is applied, the monitor overlay selection panel does not have the |list-add|\ :guilabel:`Add Guide/Marker` and |list-remove|\ :guilabel:`Remove Guide/Marker` icons anymore.
 To show them again disable the effects by clicking on the |view-visible|\ :guilabel:`Effects enabled` icon in the :ref:`Effect/Composition Stack header <effect_stack_functions>`.
 To enable direct control again, click on the |view-hidden|\ :guilabel:`Effects Disabled` icon.